How Can We Help?

 10. I have a temporary visa.
 Will I be eligible to apply for permanent residence?

-Whether or not you will have a pathway to permanent residence will depend on a range of factors, such as the visa you hold, the occupation you are nominated in, if you were in Australia during certain periods, where you live/work, your age, and more.
+Whether you have a pathway to permanent residence depends on a range of factors including the visa you hold, the nominated occupation, the applicable stream, your work history, age, salary and any transitional arrangements.

-If you are interested in employer sponsored permanent residence, you will need to speak to your employer first to find out if they will support this.
-We can only advise on these pathways if we can instructions to do so from the business.
+If you are interested in employer-sponsored permanent residence, you should first speak to your employer to confirm whether they are willing to support this.
+We can then advise on the pathways that may be available.

-If you would like to discuss alternative pathways outside of employer sponsorship, you are welcome to book a consultation with us.
-Please note, however, that if you are employed by one of our clients, we will need their consent to advise you independently, in order to avoid any potential conflict of interest.
+If you would like to discuss alternative pathways outside employer sponsorship, you may book a separate consultation.
+If you are employed by one of our clients, we may need the employer’s consent before advising you independently in order to avoid any conflict issues.

 11. I have a permanent visa.
 When will I be eligible to apply for citizenship?